North Holland agricultural portal opening extended

 The North Holland Agricultural Portal originated from "Working Together on Soil & Water"; a cooperation initiated by Hoogheemraadschap Hollands Noorderkwartier with LTO Noord, the four agricultural collectives, KAVB, Province of North Holland and Waterschap Amstel, Gooi and Vecht.
 The goal of the cooperation is to make the agricultural business and water system in North Holland healthier and more resilient in terms of water quality, sufficient fresh water and soil quality.

 Already more than 1,500 entrepreneurs are participating in the Agricultural Portal.
 This illustrates the movement towards more water- and soil-conscious farming.
-Many farmers in North Holland are open to the free advice of the coaches and actually get to work to make improvements on their farms.
-The success of the Landbouwportaal is reason for the collaborating partners to extend the opening until December 31, 2024.
+Many North Holland farmers are open to the free advice of the coaches and are actually getting to work to make improvements on their farms.
+The success of the Agricultural Portal is reason for the cooperating partners to continue the opening of the Agricultural Portal.
+Due to the enormous demand at HHNK, the scheme was temporarily discontinued in 2025.
+Advice from coaches does remain possible this year.
+At HHNK, subsidies will again be available in 2026.

 Improvements

 Making improvements does not always require large investments.
-Often a fresh look at the farmyard and some tips already helps them on their way.
-For those who can invest in above-legal measures, the Agricultural Portal can make a contribution with this new round of subsidies."
+Often a fresh look at the farmyard and some tips will help them on their way.
+For those who can invest in measures above and beyond the law, the Landbouwportaal can make a contribution with this new subsidy round.

 Popular measures